 Tax showrooms for big cars

 Require permits to drive your car beyond your city limits

 Dictate fuel efficiency standards

-Investigate how to reduce production of methane by Norway’s moose
+Investigate how to reduce production of methane by Norway’s Moose …

-Remove white lines on roads to make motorists drive more carefully
+Remove white lines on roads to make motorists drive more carefully …

 4. Procedures must be established to monitor and regulate the world system in a continuous effort to maintain an optimum balance between the population, resources, and the environment.

 In practice, except for a global totalitarian government, no government or organization could possibly accumulate this much authority.
-In effect, this amounts to using environmentalism to advocate a global totalitarian government.
+Ultimately, the programs proposed by environmentalists glorify communist totalitarianism and suggest that the communist system is superior.

 Klaus believes the environmentalists’ attitude toward nature is analogous to the Marxist approach to economics: “The aim in both cases is to replace the free, spontaneous evolution of the world (and humankind) by the would-be optimal, central, or — using today’s fashionable adjective — global planning of world development.
 Much as in the case of communism, this approach is utopian and would lead to results completely different from the intended ones.
 Like other utopias, this one can never materialize, and efforts to make it materialize can only be carried out through restrictions of freedom, through the dictates of a small, elitist minority over the overwhelming majority.”

 4. Finding a True Solution to the Environmental Crisis